Fire Horse

 Opening Night: Zen Rabbits

-A handful of my Zen Rabbits hopped into the world for this show — quiet companions born from charcoal, breath, and the stillness between thoughts.
-Each one carries a whisper of calm, a moment of pause in a world that rarely stops moving.
-I drew them during mornings wrapped in silence, when the mind softened and the hand simply followed the heart.
-Seeing them on the wall — simple, tender, unguarded — felt like watching peace take shape.
+A handful of my Zen Rabbits hopped into the world for this show.
+Quiet companions born from charcoal, breath, and the stillness between thoughts.
+Each one carries a whisper of calm, a moment of pause in a complex world.
+I drew them during mornings wrapped in silence, when my mind softened and the hand simply followed my heart.
+Seeing them on the wall - simple, tender, unguarded - felt like watching peace take shape.

 A Quiet Sendoff from an Old Companion